serain/serain.github.io/_posts/2018-10-11-minikube-rce-and-vm-escape.markdown

 # # Minikube RCE & VM Escape

-In October 2018 I found a critical vulnerability enabling remote code execution in Minikube.
-CVE-2018-1002103 was assigned to this issue.
+In October 2018 I found a critical vulnerability enabling remote code execution in Minikube. `CVE-2018-1002103` was assigned to the issue.

 ## ## Disclaimer